Professor Emilios Christodoulidis

 - Chair of Jurisprudence (School of Law)

-He is editor of the ‘Edinburgh/Glasgow Law and Society series’ (Ashgate Publishing), and is one of the editors of Social & Legal Studies.
+He is editor of the ‘Critical Studies in Jurisprudence’ series (Routledge), and is on the editorial board of Social & Legal Studies and Law & Critique.
 He is a member of the Executive Committee of the IVR (International Association for Legal and Social Philosophy).
+His work has appeared in English, Greek, French, Japanese and Spanish.

 His interests lie mainly in the area of the philosophy and sociology of law and in constitutional theory.
 He is author of many articles on constitutional theory, democratic theory, critical legal theory, and transitional justice, and his book Law and Reflexive Politics won the European Award for Legal Theory in 1996 and the 1998 Society of Legal Scholars (SLS) Prize for 'Outstanding Legal Scholarship'.